 This guide will address how surrogacy in South Carolina works and how surrogacy agencies can ensure you have the best possible surrogacy experience.

-Contact us today if you know you’re ready to start your surrogacy journey.
-But, if you want to learn more about surrogacy in South Carolina, continue reading this guide to find out what you need to know.
+If you want to learn more about surrogacy in South Carolina, continue reading this guide to find out what you need to know.

 Although there used to be two types of surrogacy (“traditional” and “gestational”), all modern surrogacies in South Carolina are gestational.

 Gestational surrogacy in South Carolina is when a surrogate is not the biological mother of the child she is carrying.
 The embryo is created using the egg and sperm of the intended parents or donors.
 After the egg is fertilized in a fertility clinic, it’s transferred to the surrogate.

 According to American Surrogacy, a national surrogacy agency, there are no surrogacy laws in South Carolina, but the state’s courts are generally favorable to surrogates and intended parents.
 The state also permits compensated surrogacy.

 Once you decide that surrogacy in South Carolina is the right choice for you, it’s time to start looking for a surrogacy agency to work with.
 And even if you decide to pursue an independent surrogacy in South Carolina, you’ll benefit from the expertise of a surrogate professional at a surrogacy agency.